mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step5.md

  We will not get any resource with the above command.
 In order to show the newly created pods, we need to add `--namespace NAMESPACE-NAME` flag.

-- Let's get the nginx pod in the frontend namespace
+- Let's try to get the nginx pod from the frontend namespace

   `kubectl get pods --namespace frontend`{{execute}}